-Ms. Sara Black and Ms. Michelle Puig's AP Environmental Science classes at Ball High School participated in field trips on September 18, 2013, and April 8, 2014.
-A winter field trip was scheduled and cancelled on two separate occasions owing to weather conditions.
-Due to scheduling issues and the weather, only 2 field trips were completed during the 2013-14 academic year.
-The students conducted surveys at two locations in Galveston Island State Park-BEG02 and GLO06 (Fig. 4)-profiles that the Bureau has been measuring since the 1980's.
-Ms. Caudle accompanied the class on both trips and provided further training and background information to the students.
+Tessie Howard's AP Environmental Science classes at Ball High School participated in field trips on October 8, 2014; January 28, 2015; and May 19, 2015.
+Students conducted surveys at two locations in Galveston Island State Park, BEG02 and GLO06 (fig. 4)-profiles that the Bureau has been measuring since the 1980's.
+Bureau scientist Tiffany Caudle accompanied the class on all field trips and provided further training and background information to students.